 A series of notes played with sweep picking will distinguish themselves with a sound closer to classical music rather than the blues.
-The effect is maximized if you use the neck dose, which is sounding cleaner and is better defined than the bridge pick up.
-You can try practicing arpeggios with both of your neck and bridge pick ups and see what sound you like the most.
+The effect is maximized if you use the neck dose, which is sounding cleaner and is better defined than the bridge picks up.
+You can try practicing arpeggios with both of your neck and bridge pickups and see what sound you like the most.

 Table of Contents

 The 3 note sweeps, 3 string sweep picking.

 The most common arpeggios played with the sweep picking technique are the 3 notes per string sweeps.

 Let’s start with the basic structures, three-string arpeggios are among the easiest to execute.
 You’ll focus first on a downward sweep until you get used to the motion.

 C major C minor A minor